engauge-bot/issues/README.md

 ## Contributing

 This repository holds no information besides this README, so it is unlikely you will need to contribute.
-That said, if you find something to change in this README, feel freet to PR!
+That said, if you find something to change in this README, feel freet to open a PR!